-A temporary worker, also known as a ‘temp’, is often employed by an agency - though in some cases they may be a direct hire - to fill a temporary gap in employment, whether this is in order to cover an employee on leave, compensate for demand or simply supply flexible support to a busy workplace.
+A temporary worker, also known as a ‘temp’, is often employed by an agency to fill a temporary gap in employment, whether this is in order to cover an employee on leave, compensate for demand or simply supply flexible support to a busy workplace.

 They have a number of the employment rights enjoyed by any other worker, though they may receive fewer of the benefits and boons offered by their employer.

 Despite this, there are some rights which they will not be entitled to – for example, redundancy pay and unfair dismissal laws do not apply to them.
 Their job security is often fraught, which their employer sometimes able to put an end to their role with minimal notice.

 Though you may not have as many rights when doing temporary work, your employer must still treat you fairly.